Updated August 24, 2023

-- The next step is to right-click on the scrollbar and select “Format options” as shown below.
+- The next step is to right-click the scrollbar and select “Format options”, as shown below.

-Then we’ll have to choose “Control” and the window will come up then.
+Then we’ll have to choose “Control”, and the window will open.

-- The “Maximum value” to be set at 12 as we have 12 months in the table.
-Leave the “Current and Minimum value” as it is as 0.
-“Increment change” should remain 1 as when we click, it should change by 1.
+- The “Maximum value” is to be set at 12 as we have 12 months in the table.
+Leave the “Current and Minimum value” as 0.
+“Increment change” should remain 1, as when we click, it should change by 1.
 Next, the “Page change” should be set to 0.
 Cell Link is A9 is for us.
 After all, is set, we can press “Ok”.